Terms and Conditions

 We use an online CSA management system called Farmigo.
 We do this for a few reasons:

 It allows you to have control over your subscription.
-You can change your pick-up location, schedule your payments, put your box on hold and add items from our online store;
+This includes: control over the customization of your box, changing your pick-up location, scheduling your payments, putting your box on hold and adding items from our online store;

 It streamlines the work on our end.
 We want to farm and to run an efficient CSA, not be overwhelmed by paperwork and administrative details;